FFmpeg and libtheora Part 2: Multi Stream Ogg Chaining

 that everything that needed to be done was there; it was resetting the

-parameters and letting the other code in oggdec.c
+parameters and letting the other code in oggdec.c take over and set the

 parameters correctly from the stream.
 So I took a couple evenings to try and

-change the code to allow this to happen for multi-stream ogg
+change the code to allow this to happen for multi-stream ogg files.

 This was not without difficulty; what needed to happen was not obvious nor were